oviney/containerized-pipeline/README.md

 `ENV JAVA_OPTS="-Djenkins.install.runSetupWizard=false"`

 That said, we only use the trick once we have installed the recommended Jenkins plugins.
 You do this the first time manually by navigating to http://127.0.0.1.
-We extract the default list of plugins using a Pythong script.
-In the Python script I use a Jenkins module that lets you send Groovy scripts via HTTP using the requests libray.
-I decide to take this approach when I discovered that Jenkins doesn't have a REST interface for this types of tasks.
+We can you use Python to extract the default list of plugins.
+In the Python script I import a Jenkins module (python-jenkins) that lets you send Groovy scripts via HTTP using the requests libray.
+I decided to take this approach when I discovered that Jenkins doesn't have a REST interface for these types of tasks.
+I didn't want to use curl or wget as Windows doesn't typically have those tools available.
 The Python script sends a request to your Jenkins container, gets a list of the installed Jenkins plugins and writes it to disk.
 Then, sends a request to your Jenkins container, installing all the desired plugins.
+Since I have done that already, you won't need to use the Python script.

 > Let’s stop the container and automate this step: